alicechang29/sharebnb/README.md

 - It is possible to send multi-part forms using Insomnia (we did not know this initially and created an entire form in React to test if the image upload to S3 worked)
 - Using the POST listings route as a "conductor function" to handle adding listings data to the database, generating a UUID for images uploaded in order to store it in S3, and uploading the image to S3
 - Form data is sent to backend as an object, and if there are images, it will be within request.files

+### In the Future

+There are many more features that I want to add to this project, which include:

+- Finishing user authentication/authorization
+- Adding Tests
+- Search and filtering
+- User Profiles

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->